 GEP 101 is a two-credit hour, two-contact hour class.
-All Fall 2022 sections are 12-week classes in a blended format (two 50-minute periods per week plus thirty minutes of online work for 12 weeks); instructors will continue to offer support for the remaining four weeks of the semester after the course has ended.
+All Fall 2023 sections are 12-week classes in a blended format (two 50-minute periods per week seated plus thirty minutes of online work per week for 12 weeks); instructors will continue to offer support for the remaining four weeks of the semester after the course has ended.

 Directions for submitting the Instructor Application:

 - Save the PDF to your computer

 - Complete the form & save with YOUR NAME in the file name

 - Email the saved file to FirstYearPrograms@MissouriState.edu or TraceyGlaessgen@MissouriState.edu

 - Print the form and return the completed form to the First-Year Programs Office, located in the Center for Academic Success and Transition (Meyer Library 116)

 I teach GEP 101 because our first semester students inspire me. - Five+-time GEP 101 instructor